Indonesia

 Makassar, capital of South Sulawesi

 Indonesia has made remarkable development strides in the 21st century, including sustained economic growth and significant reductions in poverty.
-It became a G20 member in 2008 and assumes the group’s presidency in 2022.
+It became a G20 member in 2008 and assumed the group’s presidency in 2022.

 In Indonesia, BIMP-EAGA covers the provinces of Kalimantan, Sulawesi, the island chain of Maluku, and Papua.